 The 1927nm wavelength addresses more surface problems of the skin.
 Being more avidly attracted to water than the 1550nm wavelength, the 1927nm wavelength only penetrates superficially before its energy is quickly taken up by the water in the skin and converted to heat energy.
 It produces bigger but more superficial columns of laser energy than the 1550nm and can be used to cover a greater percentage of the skin’s surface area.
 The 1927nm wavelength is very useful for the treatment of superficial pigmentation, freckles and sun damage.

 Both wavelengths can also be used on the face as well as the body, including the neck and decolletage.

-What is involved with Fraxel treatment?
+What happens before Fraxel treatment?

-The first step in Fraxel treatment is for one of our doctors to assess your skin’s suitability for the treatment.
+The first step in Fraxel treatment is for one of our practitioners to assess your skin’s suitability for the treatment.
 Not all skin conditions and skin types are suitable, or there may be another laser that is more suited to your concerns.
 If the Fraxel is suitable for you, we then select the most suitable Fraxel wavelength (1550nm or 1927nm) to your skin concern/type.

 Standardised clinical photographs of the skin are taken for the purposes of before and after comparison.

 Usually, topical anaesthetic cream is applied for about 1 hour prior to treatment, and this sufficiently numbs the skin to make the Fraxel treatment comfortable.
-Nitrous oxide, or laughing gas, can also be used to help relieve the discomfort from the treatment and relieve any anxiety with treatment.

 The Fraxel laser treatments are also always performed with a Zimmer cooler.
 This machine blows cold air over the treated areas during treatment.
 This serves the purpose of reducing discomfort from the procedure, as well as reducing unnecessary heat energy build up in the skin.